commercionetwork/commercio-sdk.dart/docs/lib/docs/docs_helper.md

     }) async
     ```

+2. Create a new transaction that allows to share a list of previously generated documents `commercioDocsList`.
+Optionally `fee` and broadcasting `mode` parameters can be specified.

+    ```dart
+    static Future<TransactionResult> shareDocumentsList(
+      List<CommercioDoc> commercioDocsList,
+      Wallet wallet, {
+      StdFee fee,
+      BroadcastingMode mode,
+    })
+    ```

-2. Returns the list of all the `CommercioDoc` that the specified `address` has sent
+3. Returns the list of all the `CommercioDoc` that the specified `address` has sent

     ```dart
     static Future<List<CommercioDoc>> getSendDocuments(